10406502403/Organoid-imaging-analysis/README.md

 If you encounter any problems with the technical or experimental details when reproducing the work of this article, please do not hesitate to contact us by email: Hanghang Liu (2795835591@qq.com) or Haohan Xu (xuhaohan312@163.com)

 # Data Available
-Due to the sensitive nature of the data and to encourage collaboration, access to the dataset is granted upon request.
-Researchers interested in using our data are required to contact us at 2795835591@qq.com (Hanghang Liu) or xuhaohan312@163.com (Haohan Xu) with their name, institutional affiliation, and a statement of their intended research purpose.
-We will review requests and provide access instructions accordingly
+The dataset generated and analyzed during the current study is available to researchers upon reasonable request.
+To ensure responsible use and prevent potential misinterpretation, we require interested parties to contact us prior to accessing the data.
+Please send an email to 2795835591@qq.com (Hanghang Liu) or xuhaohan312@163.com (Haohan Xu) with your name, affiliation, and a detailed research proposal outlining the intended use of the data.
+We will prioritize requests for legitimate academic research purposes and will provide access upon approval of the research plan.

 # Cite
 If this work provides value to your research, please cite us: